Johannes Juilfs: Post World War II

 The denazification process in Germany after World War II barred Juilfs from returning to a university career.
 From 1948 he was a principal at an adult education school in Helmstedt.
 However, with the founding of the Bundesrepublik Deutschland (Federal Republic of Germany) in 1949, and with the help of some influential individuals, the fortunes of Juilfs began to change.
 It was in 1950 that he became head of the physics department at the Textilforschungsanstalt (Textile Research Institute) at Krefeld.
 The Minister of Culture of the German state of Lower Saxony intervened on his behalf with a grant.
 Shortly thereafter, Juilfs coauthored a textbook, Physik der Gegenwart, with Carl Friedrich von Weizsäcker, which was published in 1952 and contributed to his rehabilitation in academia.
 For Juilfs supporting Heisenberg during the Heisenberg Affair, the quid pro quo from Heisenberg was a whitewash certificate; these certificates were known as Persilschein, a word play on the detergent Persil.
-The Minister of Lower Saxony intervened again and helped Juilfs obtain a temporary position as lecturer on theoretical physics at the Technische Hochschule Hannover (today, the Leibniz University Hannover.
+The Minister of Lower Saxony intervened again and helped Juilfs obtain a temporary position as lecturer on theoretical physics at the Technische Hochschule Hannover.
 By 1958, he was an ordentlicher Professor (ordinarius professor) there.
 After World War II, many academicians lost their jobs through the denazification process, but by or shortly after the formation of the new Federal Republic of Germany, most of them were again found in academic positions.